googleapis/google-cloud-go/CONTRIBUTING.md

 project's service account.
 - `GCLOUD_TESTS_GOLANG_FIRESTORE_PROJECT_ID`: Developers Console project's ID
 (e.g. doorway-cliff-677) for the Firestore project.
+- `GCLOUD_TESTS_GOLANG_FIRESTORE_DATABASES` : Comma separated list of developer's firestore databases.
+If not provided, default database is used.
 - `GCLOUD_TESTS_GOLANG_FIRESTORE_KEY`: The path to the JSON key file of the Firestore project's service account.
 - `GCLOUD_TESTS_API_KEY`: API key for using the Translate API created above.